Fred McLeod (golfer): Professional career

-McLeod won several more professional tournaments: the 1909 and 1920 North and South Open at Pinehurst, the 1912 Shawnee Open, the 1924 St. Petersburg Open and the 1927 Maryland Open.
-In 1919 he was runner up to Jim Barnes in the PGA Championship.
+McLeod won several more professional tournaments: the 1909 and 1920 North and South Open at Pinehurst, the 1912 Shawnee Open, the 1924 St. Petersburg Open, and the 1927 Maryland Open.
+In 1919, he was runner up to Jim Barnes in the PGA Championship.
 He took part in both the 1921 challenge match between teams of U.S based and British based professionals at Gleneagles, Perth and Kinross, Scotland, and in the follow-up 1926 match which was the immediate precursor of the first Ryder Cup match in 1927.

 During this period McLeod wintered at Temple Terrace, Florida (1925–26) where he worked with James Thomson from North Berwick.
 It was in Florida that McLeod was involved in the first 'Professional Golf League' in 1925.
 As the number of golf courses increased, many of top professionals were signed up in the winter months to represent the Florida clubs in a team competition.
 Walter Hagen and Joe Kirkwood, Sr. were signed up to Pasadena Country Club, Jim Barnes and Fred McLeod played for Temple Terrace Golf and Country Club and Gene Sarazen and Leo Diegel represented Hollywood Country Club.
 Although exhibition matches were still popular, this team format increased the players' earnings as they received 60% of the $2 entrance fee paid by spectators at the gate.
-At Augusta National Golf Club, he played in the first four editions of the Masters Tournament from 1934–37, won the 1938 PGA Seniors' Championship held there, and acted as an honorary starter at the Masters from 1963 to 1976.
+At Augusta National Golf Club, he played in the first four editions of the Masters Tournament from 1934 to 1937, won the 1938 PGA Seniors' Championship held there, and acted as an honorary starter at the Masters from 1963 to 1976.
 He was a member of the group of senior professionals which established the senior division of the PGA of America in 1937.

+Personal life

 McLeod died in Washington, D.C., at the age of 94.
 He was buried at the last club where he had worked as a professional, Columbia Country Club, in Chevy Chase, Maryland.